UCLComputerScience/COMP0016_2020_21_Team19/docs/_posts/2020-12-08-week-seven.markdown

 name: Team 19
 ---

-This week, our primary focus was on completing the front end and beginning the implementation of the back end.
+This week, our primary focus was on completing the frontend and beginning the implementation of the back end.
 Similar to previous weeks, we have continued to meet as a team on a (almost) daily basis as we have found that collaborative programming has been a very effective approach thus far.

 ## Frontend